 We all follow a different pattern when it comes to cleaning our houses, whether you want to deep clean once a week without tidying in between or whether you prefer to tidy every day and deep clean once a month.
-There’s no single answer to the question of “how often should you clean your house,” as each room, surface, appliance, and piece of furniture will require a varied frequency of cleaning depending on how frequently and for what purpose it’s used.
+There is no single answer to the question of “how often should you clean your house,” as each room, surface, appliance, and piece of furniture will require a varied frequency of cleaning depending on how frequently and for what purpose it is used.
 However, there are some guidelines to take into account, if only for the benefit of your health.
-Here is how frequently you should clean your house so you can decide what to clean and when.
+Here is how frequently you should clean your house so you can decide what to clean and when:

 You should clean your kitchen countertops and other surfaces every day.
 Kitchens are breeding grounds for bacteria, which can be harmful while making food for your family.
 Be careful to clean places in your kitchen with sanitising and killing chemicals at least once every day to lessen the risk of consuming bacteria and prevent buildup.
 Kitchen worktops, dining tables, and the kitchen sink are among the areas to pay attention to.
 To do this, you might want to think about using a broad all-purpose cleaning spray to sanitise and stop germs from growing.
 Doing so will dramatically restrict the spread of bacteria, while preventing flies from being drawn to leftover food on surfaces.